Christmas horror: Popularity

 Paste connected the popularity of the genre to the juxtaposition of violence and fear with a season that is commonly regarded as a time when people are expected to treat one another with unusual kindness, saying that "Setting a bloodbath against the pristine, jealously guarded specter of Christmas, on the other hand, has always been angling for a certain level of purposeful offense, because there have always been folks who take the defense of the holiday’s image very seriously.
 Perhaps tearing down that institution (or at least gently ribbing it) is simply too tempting to resist."

 The Hollywood Reporter speculated that the genre's appeal was a reflection that "Christmas isn’t the happiest time of the year for everyone" and that it provided "a means to conquer and control some of the less delightful aspects that seep into the holiday".

 NPR said the relatability of the genre seemed obvious: "It's not too hard to make the case that Christmas stories can be scary ... that large man sneaking into your home at midnight after watching you all year.
 No wonder there's an entire genre of Christmas-themed horror movies".

 Matthew DuPée, author of A Scary Little Christmas: A History of Yuletide Horror Films, wrote that filmgoers "seeking an exhilarating alternative to the sickly sweet, feel-good Christmas movies found on the Hallmark Channel" explained the genre's popularity.

 The genre has examples in multiple countries.
 Dick Maas' Sint (2010) was controversial among Dutch conservatives.
-Canadian films include The Brain, Decoys, and The Lodge.
-Unholy Night was Icelandic, and Rare Exports Finnish.
+Canadian films include Black Christmas, The Brain, Decoys, The Lodge and Unholy Night (2026), while Iceland has provided Unholy Night (2007), and Rare Exports was Finnish.
 Examples exist in the French, Spanish, Belgian, and Bollywood film industries.